Harleens1/Calculator/README.md

 # Calculator
-Simple calculator made with JS
+Simple calculator made with Javascript

+im still learning and this is my first project